petracarrion/job-market-analytics/README.md

 # Job Market Analytics

-My aim with this project is to create and end-to-end Data Platform to explore and learn new technologies.
+The aim of this project is to develop an end-to-end Data Platform to explore and learn new technologies.

 ## Architecture